Kiretwo/portfolio-1/README.md

 ## Description

 This is my first portfolio webpage.
 I chose 3 projects to display and i have written a little summary for each of them.
+There is also a link to the github repo and live site (netlify) attached to each project.

 ## Built With